githubmufeez45/EX_12_Graphical/README.md

 ## RESULT

 Thus a Simple Android Application to create and design an android application that draws basic graphical primitives on the screen using Android Studio is developed and executed successfully.

-Thus a Simple Android Application to create and design an android application that draws basic graphical primitives on the screen using Android Studio is developed and executed successfully.